“Get quiet often. It helps you stay profoundly connected to yourself”

 Make a yoga eye pillow:

-Not that I’m a sewer these days but for those of you who are I thought you would appreciate Hanri’s tutorial on making your own yoga eye pillow.
+Not that I’m a sewer (love my knitting) but for those of you who are I thought you would appreciate Hanri’s tutorial on making your own yoga eye pillow.
 Her greyhound Banjo also seems to be a lover of eye pillows.

 You can click here to read her tutorial.